Intestinal Permeability or Leaky Gut

 If you're seeking another great source of vitamin B1, look no further than sunflower seeds.

-These tiny seeds are indeed superfoods and are filled with essential minerals like magnesium and selenium.
+• They are superfoods, filled with essential minerals like magnesium and selenium.

 Just a quarter cup serving provides over 30% of the daily recommended intake of thiamin.
 Opt for sunflower seeds when you're looking for a nutritious snack.
 They'll satisfy your hunger and contribute to healing leaky gut syndrome.